deantawonezvi/fmp_mailjet_module/README.md

 If you want to implement a mailing system in your NestJS API, you are at the right place.

 The goal is to send mails to your application's users.
-It can be used to confirm a subscription, to set up a forgot password process in your app, to active an account, the possibilites are limitless !
+It can be used to confirm a subscription, to set up a forgot password process in your app, to activate an account, the possibilites are limitless !

 In this module, I will explain the both the backend API part (NestJS with TypeScript) and the Mailjet configuration needed.